(586) 277-1069

 Pontiac covers about 20 square miles with housing stock heavily weighted toward the 1900-1940 era, which materially affects restoration scoping.
 Downtown Pontiac around Saginaw Street and the Phoenix Center area carries a mix of older multi-family conversions and rehabilitated commercial buildings.
 The Woodward Avenue and South Boulevard corridors include mid-century commercial alongside aging residential.
 Neighborhoods on the Auburn Hills border near Featherstone Road and the Oakland University frontage transition to newer construction, while the Seminole Hills and Franklin Boulevard areas retain pre-war single-family stock with plaster walls, knob-and-tube remnants, and original lath.
 The Galloway Lake and Telegraph Road corridors include working-class subdivisions from the 1940s-1960s.
 Restoration in Pontiac frequently encounters asbestos-suspect floor tile, plaster systems, and substrate conditions requiring lead-paint review under the federal RRP rule before demolition.

 Pontiac sits within the same Metro Detroit weather envelope as the rest of southeast Oakland County, and the August 11, 2014 flood event caused widespread basement losses and sewer surcharge across older sections of the city, including the Saginaw Street and Woodward corridors.
 The June-July 2021 Metro Detroit flooding produced another round of severe basement losses, with Pontiac among the hardest-hit municipalities.
 The December 2013 Michigan ice storm delivered multi-day DTE outages across the city, frozen-pipe losses, and significant tree damage that compounded restoration backlogs.
 The April 15, 2026 Metro Detroit windstorm caused roof, siding, and tree-impact damage across the older housing stock.
-Restoration in Pontiac is regularly complicated by aging sanitary infrastructure that produces Category-3 sewer-backup events even outside major storms, requiring full IICRC S500 black-water protocols.
+Restoration in Pontiac is regularly complicated by aging sanitary infrastructure that produces Category-3 sewer-backup events even outside major storms, requiring full industry-standard black-water protocols.

 Pontiac's carrier mix skews mainstream and value-oriented relative to the surrounding county.
 State Farm, Allstate, Progressive, Citizens, AAA, and Auto-Owners dominate the residential book, with Liberty Mutual and Farmers also represented.
 Older housing stock and a higher share of rental and multi-family inventory mean DP-1 and DP-3 dwelling-fire forms appear more frequently than in neighboring Birmingham or Bloomfield.
 Lender-placed and force-placed policies surface on distressed properties.
 Sewer-backup endorsements are not universally carried, which affects scoping decisions on Category-3 losses.
-Xactimate is standard, and carriers expect IICRC S500 protocols, lead-paint considerations under the RRP rule for pre-1978 stock, and documented containment when demolition crosses contamination thresholds.
+Xactimate is standard, and carriers expect industry-standard mitigation protocols, lead-paint considerations under the RRP rule for pre-1978 stock, and documented containment when demolition crosses contamination thresholds.

 Prime Restoration is a licensed Michigan restoration contractor.
 We document project scope in Xactimate so homeowners have clear line-item paperwork to submit to their carrier.

 Restoration permits in Pontiac are issued through the City of Pontiac Building Safety division, which administers the 2015 Michigan Building Code and associated trade codes.
 Pontiac's housing stock is heavily weighted toward pre-1978 construction, and the federal Renovation, Repair and Painting rule applies broadly to restoration scoping that disturbs painted surfaces above the de minimis threshold.
-Lead-paint review, EPA-certified firms, and certified-renovator documentation are standard prerequisites on demolition and reconstruction in older neighborhoods.
+Lead-paint review, lead-paint-certified firms, and certified-renovator documentation are standard prerequisites on demolition and reconstruction in older neighborhoods.
 Asbestos-suspect materials including 9x9 floor tile, mastic, plaster systems, and pipe insulation are routinely encountered and may require survey under EGLE Air Quality Division rules before disturbance.
 Standard structural, electrical, mechanical, and plumbing permits are required for non-cosmetic restoration work.

-Prime Restoration provides 24/7 emergency water damage restoration built around IICRC S500 — the industry standard for water damage.
+Prime Restoration provides 24/7 emergency water damage restoration built around the industry-standard mitigation protocol.
 Our crews extract standing water, set up containment, install industrial air movers and LGR dehumidifiers, and monitor moisture levels daily until the structure reaches documented dry standard.
 Every project is photographed and written up in Xactimate so homeowners have detailed line-item scope to submit to their insurance carrier.

-The same documented process on every project — based on IICRC S500.
+The same documented process on every project.

-A certified technician arrives, photographs the scene, identifies the water source, and maps affected materials with moisture meters and thermal imaging per IICRC S500 protocol.
+A trained technician arrives, photographs the scene, identifies the water source, and maps affected materials with moisture meters and thermal imaging following industry-standard mitigation protocol.

 Water is classified Category 1 (clean), 2 (gray), or 3 (black) and Class 1–4 by evaporation load.
 Non-affected areas are contained with 6-mil poly to prevent cross-contamination.